Skip to main content

 Our councils are dedicated to achieving greatness and creating well-rounded individuals through their involvement in educational, philanthropic, and social events.

-The outstanding Greek community continues to develop, grow and serve others – on campus and within the community.
-Going Greek gives your child the opportunity to augment the college experience with lessons not taught in the classroom, while forming lifelong friendships.
+The outstanding FSL community continues to develop, grow, and serve others – on campus and within the community.
+Going Greek gives your child the opportunity to augment the college experience with lessons not taught in the classroom while forming lifelong friendships.

-If you have any questions regarding EIU's fraternity and sorority life community, please contact Nathan Wehr, Director of Fraternity & Sorority Life at 217-581-3967 or njwehr@eiu.edu
+If you have any questions regarding EIU's fraternity and sorority life community, please contact Nathan Wehr, Director of Leadership & Engagement at 217-581-3967 or njwehr@eiu.edu

 Recruitment